Skip to content

 Three input modes:

-• Text area -- Paste CTI content and submit.
+• Text area — Paste CTI content and submit.
 Configure source metadata (domain: cti/sigma/yara/report/general; source_type: manual/report/feed/api; evolve toggle).
-After submission, see the note ID, extracted entities, and latency.
+After submission, shows the note ID, extracted entities, and latency.

-• Bulk mode -- Multi-line textarea (one item per line).
-Submits via the /api/ingest endpoint.
-Progress shows N/M stored, per-item success/failure status.
+• Bulk mode — Multi-line textarea, one item per line.
+Progress shows N/M stored with per-item success/failure status.

-• File upload -- Drag and drop .txt, .md, .json (STIX bundle), or .csv files.
-File content is read and populates the textarea for review before submission.
+• File upload — Drag and drop .txt, .md, .json (STIX bundle), or .csv files.
+File content populates the textarea for review before submission.

 Entities

-A paginated table showing all entities in the knowledge graph.
-Columns: entity name, type badge, tier pill, confidence, aliases, first seen, last seen, connected count.
+A paginated table of all entities in the knowledge graph.
+Columns: entity name, type badge, tier pill, confidence, connected count.
 Use the filter bar (type dropdown, tier checkboxes, text search) to narrow results.
 Click column headers to sort.
-Click any row to expand an inline detail panel showing the full entity data and a link to "View in Knowledge Graph".
+Click any row for an inline detail panel.

 History

-A chronological table of recent activity tracked by the TelemetryCollector.
+A chronological table of recent activity.
 Columns: timestamp, type badge (recall=blue, synthesis=purple, remember=green), query text, latency (ms), result count, intent.
 Use the date range filter (today, 7 days, 30 days, all).
-Click any row to expand full details: note IDs retrieved, synthesis text, feedback events.
-The "Re-run query" button navigates to the Search view and pre-fills the query.
-The "Export JSON" button downloads a blob.
+Click any row to expand full details, re-run a query, or export JSON.

 Configuration